helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 ### Agents

 LangChain4j agents are AI services enhanced for agentic workflows.
 In Helidon, each agent is a named declarative singleton service.
 Agent configuration can be set using annotations and overridden by Helidon config under `langchain4j.agents`.
-Compared to [AI Services][langchain4j-documentation], which are typically used as typed service-layer entry points, agents are designed to collaborate inside workflows and pure agentic systems ([Agents documentation][agents-documentation]).
+Compared to [AI Services][langchain4j-docu], which are typically used as typed service-layer entry points, agents are designed to collaborate inside workflows and pure agentic systems ([Agents documentation][agents-documenta]).
 In practice, agents keep AI Service capabilities but add agentic composition concerns such as explicit agent identity and workflow state exchange.
 The key difference is that agent results are commonly written into shared agentic context (for example via `outputKey`) so that other agents can consume them in subsequent workflow steps.

 To define a named agent create an interface using `@Ai.Agent` and annotate the method with LangChain4j `@Agent`: